revoltchat/self-hosted/README.md

-This is still a work-in-progress and some things may not work, notably Autumn does not auto-create S3 buckets yet and the app points to api.revolt.chat by default.
+This is still a work-in-progress and some things may not work, notably Autumn does not auto-create S3 buckets yet.

 ## Quick Start